kops-astra/kops-astra.github.io/_posts/2024-05-24-how-to-build-a-firmware.md

 ### 1. Front End Analysis:
 Front End Analysis checks for syntax and semantics of the code.
 It also resolves variable names, and maintains the information of the declared variables in a structure called symbol table which has its type, scope and so on.
 ### 2. Back End Synthesis:
-When there are no errors in the front end analysis the complier takes its next action, Back End Synthesis which involves optimization and code generation.
+When there are no errors in the front end analysis, the complier takes its next action, Back End Synthesis, which involves optimization and code generation.
 There are many forms of optimization such as transforming code into smaller or faster but functionally equivalent, inline expansion of functions, dead code removal, loop unrolling, and register allocation.
 Then in code generation, the compiler converts the optimized intermediate code structure into assembly code(.s or .asm file) based on the MCU architecture.
 <br>
 ## 3. Assembly:
 The assembler translates these assembly codes generated in the pervious into machine code.
 Optionally, if you're working at a low level, you might have inline assembly code or separate assembly files.
 These are also compiled to get object files(*.o or *.obj file) using an assembler.
 An object file that contains opcodes and data sections. <br>